Gating ferromagnetic resonance of magnetic insulators by superconductors via modulating electric-field radiation: S FI S heterostructure

-Further, we consider the S$|$F$|$S heterostructure as illustrated in Fig.~\ref{model2} composed of the ferromagnetic insulator of thickness $2d_F$ and two adjacent superconductor films of thickness $d_S$ and $d_S'$, respectively.
-In comparison to that of the S$|$F bilayer, the distribution of the electric field in S$|$F$|$S heterostructure changes much due to its back-and-forth reflection by the superconductors, as addressed in this section.
+Further, we consider the S$|$FI$|$S heterostructure as illustrated in Fig.~\ref{model2} composed of the ferromagnetic insulator of thickness $2d_F$ and two adjacent superconductor films of thickness $d_S$ and $d_S'$, respectively.
+In comparison to that of the S$|$FI bilayer, the distribution of the electric field in S$|$FI$|$S heterostructure changes much due to its back-and-forth reflection by the superconductors, as addressed in this section.